Toloka/docs/en/api/concepts/earn_limit.md

 - Protect yourself from robots (for this purpose, the threshold should be higher, such as 10% of the price for the entire pool).

-Set key values in the `quality_control.configs` array in the pool settings.
+Set key values in the `quality_control.configs` array in the [pool settings](https://toloka.ai/docs/api/api-reference/#tag--pool).

 ## Request body {#body}

-The Toloker is banned from the requester's projects when the Toloker's daily earnings on tasks in the pool reaches 20 dollars.
+The Toloker is banned from the requester's projects when the Toloker's daily earnings on tasks in the pool reaches **20** dollars.

-You can ban a Toloker for a given number of days, hours, minutes (at a time or in total) or forever.
+You can ban a Toloker for a given number of days, hours, minutes (at a time or in total), or permanently.

 ### Ban for 10 days